 JCCA's Foster Home Services operate in two boroughs.
-One office is located in a commercial/residential area in the Bronx known as "the Hub" and the other is located in the Flatbush/Midwood neighborhood of Brooklyn, NY.
-Both foster programs serve infants, children and teens (ages o-21) in non-kinship foster homes, kinship foster homes and therapeutic foster homes.
+One office is located in a commercial/residential area in the Bronx known as "the Hub" and the other is located in Downtown Brooklyn.
+Both foster programs serve infants, children and teens (ages 0-21) in non-kinship foster homes, kinship foster homes and therapeutic foster homes.
 The Bronx division of FHS cares for close to 300 young people.
 The Brooklyn division census is roughly 225.
 The FHS psychology department in each site exists within a rich multidisciplinary setting, including psychiatric and medical staff, education specialists, social workers and case planners, among others.
 Interns are highly valued and integrated members of the multidisciplinary team.

 Brooklyn and Bronx FHS internship sites offer very similar training experiences.
 However, please note that the Bronx training site has two interns, while the Brooklyn site has one intern.
-Both sites also have four psychology externs, which makes for a sizeable and supportive training cohort.
+These sites also have three psychology externs, which makes for a sizeable and supportive training cohort.
 Interns provide psychological services to the culturally, ethnically, and diagnostically diverse youth, families, and foster parents served in our outpatient clinics and via Telehealth.
 In addition to carrying individual therapy caseloads, FHS interns work closely with the parents and caregivers of their clients (e.g., collateral and/or dyadic sessions, behavioral training).
 They also have the unique opportunity to develop and co-facilitate foster parent trainings (e.g., improving communication with adolescents, healthy sexual development, psychoeducation on therapy, trauma, etc.) and therapy groups (e.g., emotion regulation, social skills, creative expression).
 Interns have had opportunities in both locations to provide clinical services in other languages (e.g., Spanish, Creole, Russian).

-As noted in the training overview section above, FHS interns complete approximately two psychological evaluations per month.
-They also have the opportunity to evaluate one youth through the Westchester Residential Campus' Short-Term Assessment and Rapid Treatment Center (START), an intensive, diagnostic, short-term treatment center.
+As noted in the training overview section above, FHS interns typically carry two assessment cases at any given time.
+They also evaluate at least one youth through the Westchester Residential Campus' Short-Term Assessment and Rapid Treatment Center (START), an intensive, diagnostic, short-term treatment center.
 Afterwards, they present findings to the interdisciplinary team, including the youth's caregiver, in the Initial Treatment Conference.